-Silver bullets, Cyber Resiliency, Hackers and DNS.
+Silver Bullets, Cyber Resilience, Hackers and DNS

 Date: 31 July 2018

-We created a DNS mind map just for you!
-Download our free visual guide to the key attributes of what is DNS and how the humble, often referred to as primitive technology, can help you build a cyber resilient business.
+We created a DNS mind-map just for you!
+Download our free visual guide to the key attributes of what is DNS and how the humble, often referred to as primitive technology, can help you build a cyber-resilient business.
 It's available here.

-In this blog, I explain the humble and ever-pervasive DNS and start to expand on the value proposition of implementing DNS, correctly I must stress, to the business.
+In this blog, I explain the humble and ever-pervasive DNS and start to expand on the value proposition of implementing DNS, correctly, I must stress, to the business.

 - Short overview of the landscape!

 - ABC of DNS